NEOmencs/neomen/README.md

 # neomen
 Codes
-lets check how it works
+lets check how it works!!